Showing posts with label Anton Diffring. Show all posts

 stylized Ken Russell take on All Nazimova's 1921 silent film Camille

-If one of the main differences between a documentary and a biopic is that the documentary strives to take an "as is" approach while the biopic demands a distinct point of view; then I find I’m always willing to surrender a certain (flexible) degree of historical truth when a filmmaker has a creative and artistically valid reason to use the biographical film format to illuminate a broader human truth.
+If one of the main differences between a documentary and a biopic is that the documentary strives to take an "as is" approach while the biopic demands a distinct point of view; then I find I’m always willing to surrender a certain (flexible) degree of historical truth if a filmmaker has a creative and artistically valid reason to use the biographical film format to illuminate a broader emotional truth.

 Rudolf Nureyev as Rudolph Valentino